“You can have everything in life you want if you will just help enough other people get what they want.” – Zig Ziglar

 Zig Ziglar was an incredibly successful businessman and he did it in all the right ways.
 He left a legacy that I’ll follow for the rest of my life, and I hope you will too.

 Join the conversation and let me know how Zig Ziglar impacted your life.
-Share a lesson learned from Zig Ziglar below, and please share this post if you know others who’s lives were touched by Zig.
+Share a lesson learned from Zig Ziglar below, and please share this post if you know others whose lives were touched by Zig.

 Updated: See our 5 Lessons Learned from the Great Zig Ziglar – Infographic here.